willFreed1/nomik/documentations/docs/07-GRAPH-SCHEMA.md

-# GENOME — Neo4j Graph Schema
+# NOMIK — Neo4j Graph Schema

 > All nodes and edges have a `projectId` property for multi-project isolation.